Philip2809/neato-brainslug/README.md

 We need to install certain add-ons to the home assistant installation to use all the features of this project.

 ### Home assistant add-ons
-Donwload "ESPHome Device Builder" by
+Download "ESPHome Device Builder" by
-1. Going to `Settings` --> `Add-ons` --> `dd-on Store` --> `Open "ESPHome Device Builder"`.
+1. Going to `Settings` --> `Add-ons` --> `Add-on Store` --> `Open "ESPHome Device Builder"`.
 2. Select install.
 3. I would recommend to enable `Add to sidebar` and `Start on boot`.
 If you decide not to add it to the sidebar, you will need to open ESPHome by coming back to this page and selecting `Open web UI`.

 ### HACS
 If you don't already have hacs, follow their guide to set it up: https://www.hacs.xyz/docs/use/.
 Once you have HACS setup, open it and install the following addons:
 - `button-card`
-    - An button element to place on a dashboard with a lot of configurations to make the card look nice.
+    - A button element to place on a dashboard with a lot of configurations to make the card look nice.
 - `browser_mod`
     - Allow for a popup when clicking on settings or holding down the spot clean button.
     - It will ask you if you want to register your browser as a device, you don't need to do this for it to work!